So you want to pay off debt? Not sure how you’ll find the money to make extra payments?

 Salon visits used to run me at least $150 a pop.
 Before I could afford a salon I would dye my hair all kinds of crazy colours (blue, fire truck red) with home kits.

 I started smoking when I was 14 and tried to quit about 6 times.
 I finally succeeded in 2009, more for my health than finances.
 But I’m so glad I quit when I did.
-I don’t miss it at all.
+I don’t miss it at all and not smoking saves me a lot of cash.

 I’m a perpetual joiner so I always had an active gym membership and barely used it.
 I closed my gym membership when I started cycling to work and haven’t looked back.